Garden Grove Chemical Tank Emergency — Methyl Methacrylate Leak Forces Mass Evacuation

 Newest first.
 Each update is verified against the cited source before it’s posted.

-- Pinned · what to know5h agoPermalink to this update
+- Pinned · what to knowMay 26, 2026Permalink to this update

 What to know right now

-- Confirm whether your address is affected with the City of Garden Grove and the Orange County Fire Authority.
+- Confirm whether your address is still affected with the City of Garden Grove and the Orange County Fire Authority.

 Disneyland says it is not affected